kamialie/education/README.md

 [multi-host networking](#https://docs.docker.com/network/overlay-standalone.swarm/)
 [docker swarm reference architecture](#https://success.docker.com/article/networking)

-Docker's networking subsystem is pluggable, using drivers
+Docker's networking subsystem is pluggable, using drivers.

+Good example of creating couple user-defined networks for an application: couple containers running the application, one running the database.
+All containers are connected to the backend network, while application containers are also connected to front-end, where load-balancer will also be connected (its single port, which is exposed to the host will map requests to one of the application containers)

 ### bridge

 Docker bridge driver automatically installed on host machine(can provide isolation from containers on other networks).
 Bridge networks only apply to containers running on the same Docker daemon host.
 Default bridge networks is created upon Docker startup, newly created containers automatically connect to it unless otherwise specified (user-defined networks are superior to the default one)

-Default bridge network is called *bridge*(docker0 on host), used to connect containers on a single host. *Host* and *none* arent fully-fledged and only used to start a container connected directly to the Docker daemon host's networking stack, or to start a container with no network devices.
+Default bridge network is called *bridge*(docker0 on host), used to connect containers on a single host. *Host* and *none* arent fully-fledged and only used to start a container connected directly to the Docker daemon host's networking stack, or to start a container with no network devices (thus completely isolate container).

 Differences between default and user-defined:
 * containers on user-defined network automatically expose all ports to each other, and no ports to outside world; on default network user needs to manually open ports for two containers to communicate, thus close unnecessary ports for outside world by other means